mattbarker016/sheets2slides/README.md

 ## Other

 You can modify the range of data you query from the spreadsheet.
 By default, the data spans from columns A-Z and rows 1-1000.
-You can leave these only because the script ignores empty rows.
+If your data set is smaller, you can still leave these alone because the script ignores empty rows.

+# Tutorials

+This section is to provide a step-by-step guide for certain instructions that might not be immediately clear for first-time users.

+## 1. Navigate the File Hierarchy

+1. Open a new shell window.
+This is called Terminal on macOS and Command Prompt on Windows.
+2. Type the command `cd`, which stands for **change directory**.
+3. Press the space bar once to put a space between the command and the argument, or the location we want to navigate to.
+4. In your file browser, drag the folder of the desired folder (in this case, the `sheets2slides` folder just added) into the shell window to copy the file path.
+5. Hit Enter.
+As a sanity check, you can type `ls`, followed by enter, and you should see the contents of the folder you navigated to.

 # Troubleshooting